Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 To St. Maarten: An advance application for entry is required and can be requested via email at email@example.com, minimum five (5) days prior to your expected arrival date.
 For further information, please contact: Inspection Department TEZVT - Agriculture, Livestock and Fisheries, Tel: +1 (721) 542-5641, +1 (721) 542-9887 (O) / +1 (721) 520-7213 (M)

 Larger cages must be shipped via Air Transat cargo and advance arrangements are required.
-The maximum combined weight of an animal and it's cage is 32 kg (70 lb).
 Should your animal or cage exceed the maximum weight or size detailed below, please contact our cargo department for assistance.

 - The animal must be in a cage approved for air transportation (IATA regulations) and bear the animal’s name.

 - A plain rigid plastic cage is mandatory.
 Cages made of wire or any other material will not be accepted (a wire door is acceptable).